tomysmile/frappe_wiki/Migrating-to-Version-14.md

 Finally, you can delete the `build.json` file, you no longer need it.

-### Website Routing and Rendering refactor
+### Website routing and rendering refactor

-There [was a major refractor](https://github.com/frappe/frappe/pull/12334) done for website routing and rendering.
-During this refactor few methods were moved to different files.
+There was [a major refractor](https://github.com/frappe/frappe/pull/12334) done for website routing and rendering.
+During this refactor, few methods were moved to different files.
 You might have to change the following code in your custom app.

 ```diff
 - from frappe.website.render import render